haleemur/sql-style-guide/sql_style_guide.md

     GROUP BY 1

+This is clear in this context, but joining to `cancelled_reservation` with the aliasing convention yields the abbreviation `cr`.
+Joined again to `credit_card` may produce `cc`.
+At which point this convention starts to show its lackings.

 ### Good all the times

     SELECT
-        book.user_id
+        books.user_id
       , COUNT(book.id) bookings

-    FROM reservation book
+    FROM reservation books

-    WHERE book._dump IS NULL
+    WHERE books._dump IS NULL
-      AND book.complete = TRUE
+      AND books.complete = TRUE
-      AND book.created_at >= '2016-01-01'
+      AND books.created_at >= '2016-01-01'

     GROUP BY 1

+### Naming Database objects

+* If there's a naming / aliasing convention set up, adhere to it. *e.g. If **every body** agrees that `u` is an unambiguous alias for `users` table, then its okay, I guess, even though it is contrary to the advice given above.*
+* Avoid SQL reserved words, i.e. don't name a table or column `user`, or timestamp.
+* Avoid spaces, or anything else that would require one to put surrounding `"` around table or column names.
-If there's a naming / aliasing convention set up, use it.
-Generally speaking, table & column names should be `lower case` with `under_score` separating words.
-1 letter aliases should really be avoided in committed code.
+* *I personally prefer* table & column names & their aliases to be `lower case` with `under_score` separating words.
+Some people use `PascalCase` or `camelCase`.
+Other conventions state that tables should be `PascalCase` while columns `camelCase`.
+Adhere to conventions your team has used in the past.
+* Stick with either plurals (e.g. `users`) or singular (e.g. `reservation`) for table names.
+The plural form indicates that the table is a collecion of many records, while the singular refers to the type of entity being stored. *Note that in this document I mix & match.
+This is because the examples are inspired by a database I have worked on that was designed / implemented by someone else.
+Don't be that person.*
+* All Keys should have the common suffix. `_id` (*or `Id`*) is classic choice you can't go wrong with (e.g. `user_id`).
+Its like ordering chocolate ice cream.
+This helps identify relationships easily for later developers.
+* Try to make your primary key names *guessable*.
+Both `users.id` and `users.user_id` are great candidates for the primary key of the `users` table.
+If you go with 1 approach, be consistent across all your tables.
+Obvious exclusions to this rule are association proxy tables or date tables, which may have composite keys that follow a natural name, e.g. the primay key for the calendar table might be `date`.

 ## Indentation & Blank Lines

-Put a Blank Line between each clause, as above.
+Put a Blank Line between each clause, as in above example.

-Indentation is useful to show where expressions belongs.
+Indentation is useful to show where expressions belong.
 Proper indentation should also be employed to break down a long expression (> 100 characters) over multiple lines.

 ### Boolean operators